Reviewed Online Resources

 RightonCanada

 A focal point for the ban asbestos campaign in Canada with information and topical articles mostly written by Kathleen Ruff.
-(Reviewed October 2012)
+The coverage of asbestos issues extends up to 2021.
+(Reviewed August 2025)

 Canadian Mesothelioma Foundation

 This is the website for the registered charity Canadian Mesothelioma Foundation, dedicated to supporting victims and their families navigate the healthcare system and explore the best in treatment options.
-(April 2022)
+(Reviewed April 2022; checked August 2025)

 WorkSafeBC

 WorkSafeBC is an agency designed to promote occupational health and safety (OHS) in the Province of British Columbia.
 Through consultation and education, it enforces Occupational Health and Safety Regulations.
 It also works on a range of issues with individuals suffering from occupational injuries and diseases.
 The WorkSafeBC website offers a wealth of information on OHS in myriad formats: Books & Guides, Hazard alerts, Videos, Interactive tools, Checklists – to name but a few .
-A search on the word asbestos returns over 1,500 items which can be refined using a wide range of filters.
+A search on the word asbestos (at the time of review) returns over 1,500 items which can be refined using a wide range of filters.
 Clicking on "More" filters eventually reveals a filter for (currently) 9 languages: Arabic, Chinese, French, Korean, Mongolian, Punjabi, Spanish, Turkish, Vietnamese.
 Only a small number "asbestos search results" are available in these languages but the feature could still prove a useful resource.
-(Reviewed April, 2022)
+(Reviewed April, 2022; checked August 2025)

 FRANCE